liloby/TimeSup/README.md

 ## TimeSup Dating App

 #### TimeSup is a Dating App that has an expiration time on every match.
 It allows users to chat and connect.
 With a timer set on every match, it may result in users connecting more efficiently.
-The app also allow users who are no longer interested in each other to just let it expire without having to worry blocking or ignoring each other.
+The app also allow users who are no longer interested in each other to just let it expire without having to worry about blocking or ignoring each other.

 ##### Wireframe/Design-
 <img width="600" alt="image" src="https://user-images.githubusercontent.com/72634228/183264468-3de0fdfd-9a49-4f54-9709-e1376ca201be.png">